NEW: Officials say a 21-year-old man was killed in Michigan, bringing the death toll to 8

 “We’ve been through 15-degree-below weather and winds, but never anything like this,” Arnold said.
 “The winds gusted at 70 mph, and the winds and the rain were horizontal and everybody was running.
 It was just crazy.”

-After the storm passed, fans returned to their seats and the game resumed
+Fans returned to their seats and the game resumed mid-afternoon after the storm passed.

 Thousands of travelers scheduled to fly through Chicago’s O’Hare International Airport also had to grapple with the storm.
 More than 270 flights were canceled Sunday, and delays overnight stretched for an hour or more.